 There are too many people blasting their resumes at any job posting that looks remotely close.
 (But I’m sure you don’t do this, right?)
 To ensure your application doesn’t end up in a black hole you must do more than just submit your resume and cross your fingers.
 (The solution is at the end of this article.)

 A target list forces you to identify companies who are likely to hire for a role you’re interested in (it may not be posted yet).
 Your goal is to reach out and build connections inside the company BEFORE there is a job opening.
 This is proactive, rather than reactive.
 And this doesn’t mean your job search will take longer.

 If you want to learn how to find companies to add to your target list, this is my HOW TO create a target list post.

 If you are hesitant or doubtful about why this works, just read this New York Times article that explains the power of employee referrals.

-“Referred candidates are twice as likely to land an interview as other applicants, according to a new study of one large company by three economists from the Federal Reserve Bank of New York.
-For those who make it to the interview stage, the referred candidates had a 40 percent better chance of being hired than other applicants.”
+Referred candidates are twice as likely to land an interview as other applicants, according to a new study of one large company by three economists from the Federal Reserve Bank of New York.
+For those who make it to the interview stage, the referred candidates had a 40 percent better chance of being hired than other applicants.

-Tap the People You Know (All of them)
+Reach Out To People You Know (All of them)